 The reign of Elizabeth I brought comparative stability after the turmoil following her father's Reformation and the various regimes that followed it.
 The fate of English religion was now settled.
-The Book of Common Prayer, written by Archbishop Thomas Cranmer, was re-established.
+The Book of Common Prayer, written by Archbishop Thomas Cranmer in Edward VI's reign, was re-established.
 All Church Services were to be held in English, rather than Latin.
-The musicians of the day would have to compose works to new texts, rather than to the familiar Latin.
+The musicians of the day would have to compose works to new texts, rather than to the traditional Latin.
 Many musicians, such as William Byrd, were Catholic or had Catholic sympathies, and had previously written music especially for the catholic rite.
 Some of these works were simply given new, English titles.

-The dearth of sources is striking.
-There are only a handful of settings, which is strange, considering the liturgical importance of the text.
+The dearth of sources is striking, perhaps reflecting a necessity for the congregation to recite this crucial piece of the liturgy.
+And so there are only a handful of settings.
 However, those which do remain are both interesting and impressive.
 I have split them up into three groups, according to their various attributes:

-This is the Lord's Prayer with which most choral musicians will be familiar, because of its similarity to the Book of Common Prayer text.
-From Certaine notes set forth in foure & three parts, printed by John Day.
+The usual source for this work is Certaine notes set forth in foure & three parts, printed by John Day in 1560.
+However, earlier partbook from the Edwardian period (1549 - 1552) show this to be (one of) the first settings of this English text.
+This is the Lord's Prayer with which most choral musicians will be familiar, because of its almost parity to the Book of Common Prayer text.
 Despite the composer's long life, it is his only known composition.

 These Lord's Prayers are similar for two reasons.
 Firstly, the text is the version found in the metrical psalter by Sternhold & Hopkins, and secondly, they share the tenor line.
 This line was sung by the congregation and known as The Church Tune.